jundalisay/superbnetlify/content/en/superphysics/principles/chapter-04.md

 - 'movement' from the perspective of space
 - 'change' or 'evolution' from the perspective of time

-This dynamics of this movement or change is explained by our Elastic Theory, explained in Chapter 3.
+The dynamics of this movement or change is explained by our **Elastic Theory**, explained in Chapter 3.
 - In Material Superphysics, this is applied on physical movement
-- In Medical and Social Superphysics, this is applied to the evolution of a person from health to disease, happiness to sadness, or of a society from peace to war or from prosperity to poverty
+- In Medical and Social Superphysics, this is applied to:
+  - The evolution of a person from health to disease, happiness to sadness
+  - The metaphysical movement of a society from peace to war, or from prosperity to poverty

 This evolution is divided into the perceptions of cause and effect, just as movement is divided into starting location and ending location.

 ## Cause and Effect

-Chater 3 explained how the action of bringing ideas near, introducing, or adding to others leads to reaction.
+Chapter 3 explained how the action of bringing ideas near, introducing, or adding to others leads to reaction.
 - The former is called "cause".
 - The latter is called "effect".